sigalor/whatsapp-web-reveng/README.md

 There are two types of WebSocket messages that are exchanged between server and client.
 On the one hand, plain JSON that is rather unambiguous (especially for the API calls above), on the other hand encrypted binary messages.

 Unfortunately, these binary ones cannot be looked at using the Chrome developer tools.
 Additionally, the Python backend, that of course also receives these messages, needs to decrypt them, as they contain encrypted data.
 The section about encryption details discusses how it can be decrypted.

+## Tasks

+### Backend

+- [ ] Allow sending messages as well.
+Of course JSON is easy, but _writing_ the binary message format needs to start being examined.

+### Web frontend

+- [ ] Allow reusing the session after successful login.
+Probably normal cookies are best for this.
+- [ ] An UI that is not that technical, but rather starts to emulate the actual WhatsApp Web UI.

+### Documentation
+- [ ] The _Node Handling_ section.
+Could become very long.
+- [ ] The _Disclaimer_ section.
+Should contain stuff like "no warranty" and "don't do bad stuff".
+- [ ] Outsource the different documentation parts into their own files, maybe into the `gh-pages` branch.

 ## Disclaimer
 TODO